 The editor is available to help with adding or updating entries in the Listings, especially in the case of complicated entries.
-He maintains the contents of the PDG database and eventually checks each new or modified entry for technical correctness.
-He also runs averages and fits.
-Ultimately he prepares the final versions of Listings and Summary Tables in the different formats for the web, the online journal publication, and for the book and booklet (Summary Tables only).
-Before releasing the web edition or manuscript for the publishers, he asks all overseers to check the final version of the Review.
+They maintain the contents of the PDG database and eventually check each new or modified entry for technical correctness.
+They also run averages and fits.
+Ultimately they prepare the final versions of Listings and Summary Tables in the different formats for the web, the online journal publication, and for the book and booklet (Summary Tables only).
+Before releasing the web edition or manuscript for the publishers, the editor asks all overseers to check the final version of the Review.